Precomputing Multi-Agent Path Replanning Using Temporal Flexibility

-Our main contribution is the FlexSIPP algorithm for quickly replanning a delayed agent in a multi-agent pathfinding context.
-We present a method for determining the flexibility of agents and use tipping points to illustrate the replanning trade-off between delaying other agents or further delaying or rerouting a delayed agent.
-A case study of the railway network in the Netherlands is used to demonstrate the benefits of automatically identifying tipping points and using these in real-world situations.
+Our main contribution is the FlexSIPP algorithm, which quickly replans a delayed agent in a multi-agent pathfinding context by sequentially handling delays.
+We present a method to determine agents' flexibility and use tipping points to illustrate the replanning trade-off between delaying other agents and further delaying or rerouting a delayed agent.
+We evaluate FlexSIPP on the MovingAI MAPF benchmark and a case study of the Dutch railway network, demonstrating the benefits of automatically identifying tipping points and using them in real-world situations.